-There are no new standards, interpretations, or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2022 that have a material impact on the amounts recognised in the prior periods, or will affect the current or future periods.
+None of the other standards, interpretations or amendments to existing standards that are effective for the first time for the financial year beginning 1 July 2023 have a material impact on the amounts recognised in the prior periods or will affect the current or future periods.

-(iii) New Accounting Standards and Interpretations not yet mandatory for the 30 June 2023 reporting period
+(iii) New Accounting Standards and Interpretations not yet mandatory for the 30 June 2024 reporting period

-A number of other new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 July 2023 and have not been early adopted in preparing these financial statements.
+A number of other new standards, amendments to standards and interpretations are effective for annual periods beginning on or after 1 July 2024 and have not been early adopted in preparing these financial statements.
 None of these are expected to have a material effect on the financial statements of the Fund.

-2 Summary of significant accounting policies (continued)
+2 Material accounting policies (continued)